justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 ```

-#### Question 3

-##### Which 10 neighborhoods received the highest volume of tourist traffic (based on reviews) specifically in the year 2023?
+#### Question 3: Which 10 neighborhoods received the highest volume of tourist traffic specifically in the year 2023?

 The listings table only shows the all-time total number of reviews.

-To find out what happened in a specific year, we must join the reviews table.
+To find out what happened in a specific year, we must join the listings table with the reviews table.

 ```sql
 SELECT l.neighbourhood, COUNT(r.listing_id) AS reviews_in_2023